Cynth3tik/awesome/README.md

 *   [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)

 *   [veeral-patel/how-to-secure-anything](https://github.com/veeral-patel/how-to-secure-anything) - How to systematically secure anything: a repository about security engineering

-*   [AlexChesser/recruiter-autoresponse](https://github.com/AlexChesser/recruiter-autoresponse) - Based on the Medium Article entitled - "Career Advice Nobody Gave Me: Never ignore a recruiter" this repo has a copyable script which you can use to auto-respond to recruiters.

-*   [lirantal/awesome-nodejs-security](https://github.com/lirantal/awesome-nodejs-security) - Awesome Node.js Security resources

-*   [a8m/golang-cheat-sheet](https://github.com/a8m/golang-cheat-sheet) - An overview of Go syntax and features.

 ## Ruby